 What other pork recipes should I try?

-There are plenty of other delicious flavors that go well with pork.
+There are plenty of other delicious flavors that go well with honey-glazed pork chops.

-A fan of rich sauces?
-Then you will definitely love these German-style schnitzels in Gyspy sauce that are great as a weeknight family meal or for a dinner party with the friends.
+- A fan of rich sauces?
+Then you will definitely love these German-style schnitzels in Gyspy sauce that are great as a weeknight family meal or for a dinner party with friends.

 Baked Honey-Glazed Pork Chops